 Conductor - Violinist - Educator

-Recognized for her energy, musicality and charisma, French Canadian-born conductor, Alexandra Bourque, is working in the Toronto music scene since 2015.
-She was the Music Director and Conductor of the Toronto Community Orchestra for its 2017-2018 season and is teaching as a String and Wind Specialist at Branksome Hall College.
+Recognized for her energy, musicality, and charisma, French Canadian-born conductor, Alexandra Slentz, has been working on the musical scene in North America since 2015.
+She was the Music Director and Conductor of the Toronto Community Orchestra from 2017-21 (2017-18, 20-21) and was teaching Strings and Band at Branksome Hall in Toronto from 2018-21.
+For the 2022-23 school year, Ms. Slentz was the Orchestra Director at Forsyth Country Day school in Lewisville, NC.
 She holds a Bachelor of Music and a Bachelor of Education from McGill University with distinction, and a Master in Music Performance (conducting) from the University of Toronto.

-Ms. Bourque is known for her versatility in the musical world.
-As a violinist and trombone player, her experience extends to both wind bands and ensembles, as well as symphonic orchestras.
-Prior to attending the University of Toronto, Ms. Bourque was the assistant choir director for the DOXA Choir in Terrebonne from 2012-2014, the assistant conductor for the Cercle Philharmonique de St-Jean in 2014-2015, and the student conductor for the 2014 Denis Wick Canadian Wind Orchestra.
+Ms. Slentz is known for her versatility in the musical world.
+As a violinist and conductor, her experience extends to both wind bands and ensembles, as well as symphonic orchestras.
+Prior to attending the University of Toronto, Ms. Slentz was the assistant choir director for the DOXA Choir in Terrebonne from 2012-2014, the assistant conductor for the Cercle Philharmonique de St-Jean in 2014-2015, and the student conductor for the 2014 Denis Wick Canadian Wind Orchestra.
 Ms. Bourque has had the opportunity to conduct the McGill Wind Symphony, the McGill Beethoven Orchestra, the Ensemble à Vents de Sherbrooke (EVS), the Royal 22e Regiment, the Orchestre à Vents Non Identifié (OVNI), and the University of Toronto Symphony Orchestra.

 She has participated in music symposiums across Canada and has been chosen by the University of Michigan and the New England Conservatory in Boston for their summer conducting programs in 2016.
 She has studied under Maestros Uri Mayer, Alexis Haüser, Alain Cazes, Dr. Jerry Luckhardt, Dr. Rob Taylor, Dr. Michael Haithcock, Dr. Charles Peltz, and Mr. Frank Battisti.